tyler274/rummage/docs/save_load_system/overview.md

 ## Save Metadata

-The system maintains metadata about all saves in the `SaveMetadata` resource:
+The system maintains metadata about all saves in the `SaveMetadata` resource using `bevy_persistent`:

 ```rust
 // Access save metadata